 Expert Tips on How to Prevent and Treat Burning Feet

-• Get properly fitted for running shoes.
+- Get properly fitted for running shoes.
 Go to a specialty running store and have a running shoe expert fit you for the right running shoes.
-Make sure you get at least a half size to full size because than your street size shoe because your feet swell when you’re running and shoes that are too tight will rub your skin and cause burning.
+Make sure you get at least a half size to full size bigger than your street size shoe because your feet swell when you’re running and shoes that are too tight will rub your skin and cause burning.
 (Tight shoes can also lead to issues like blisters, corns, and black toenails.)

 When trying on running shoes, make sure there is ample space around the toe box to allow for natural movement and avoid pressure points.
-Replace your running shoes every 300-400 miles so you’re not wearing unsupportive or worn-out shoes.
+Replace your running shoes every 300-400 miles so you’re not wearing unsupportive or worn-out shoes. - When choosing running shoes, you should also look for pairs that are well-ventilated and breathable.
+This will help prevent your feet from overheating and minimize the risk of blisters.

-• Wear synthetic running socks that wick moisture away from your feet when they sweat during running.
+- Wear synthetic running socks that wick moisture away from your feet when they sweat during running.
 Avoid cotton socks, as they tend to retain moisture and increase friction, which can cause blisters and hot spots.

-Replace your socks often so you aren’t wearing worn socks.
+- Replace your socks often so you aren’t wearing worn socks.
 Some excellent brands of socks that are designed for runners are Balega socks and Feetures socks.

-• Use foot powder to help keep your feet dry during running.
+- If your feet tend to get very sweaty, use foot powder to help keep your feet dry during running.

-• If there’s one area of your foot, such as the ball of your feet, that’s particularly sensitive to the burning feeling, you can try covering this “hot spot” with athletic tape or moleskin.
+- If there’s one area of your foot, such as the ball of your feet, that’s particularly sensitive to the burning feeling, you can try covering this “hot spot” with athletic tape or moleskin.
 Make sure the tape or moleskin is flat and not wrinkled – bunching can lead to blisters and more discomfort.

-• If you wear insoles when running, try changing them to see if they’re contributing to the problem.
+- If you wear insoles when running, try changing them to see if they’re contributing to the problem.

-• Lace your running shoes so they’ll support your feet, but don’t constrict your circulation.
+- Lace your running shoes so they’ll support your feet, but don’t constrict your circulation.
 You should be able to slide one finger under the knot.
 If you can’t, your shoes are tied too tightly, so loosen the laces in order to give you more room.
 If your feet start burning after a few miles into your run, loosen the laces slightly and see if that makes a difference.

-• After running, change out of your shoes and socks as soon as possible, allowing your shoes to dry in the air, not closed up in your gym bag.
+- After running, change out of your shoes and socks as soon as possible, allowing your shoes to dry in the air, not closed up in your gym bag.
 This will help reduce the risk of the athlete’s foot fungus growing.

-After each run, make sure to wash your feet with mild soap and water to remove any sweat or bacteria that may have accumulated.
+- After each run, make sure to wash your feet with mild soap and water to remove any sweat or bacteria that may have accumulated.
 Dry them thoroughly, especially between the toes, as dampness can create a breeding ground for fungus and bacteria.

 Also see: 5 Warning Signs of Running Injuries